Cross-border consumer contracts in the EU

 Special rules on consumer contracts

-The principles outlined also apply in part to consumer contracts.
+The principles outlined also apply in principal to consumer contracts.
 These are contracts between consumers and business people in the context of their business activity.
 In addition, there are special arrangements.
 If no choice of law has been made, the ordinary place of residence of the consumer determines which law is applicable.
 However, this only applies

 - if the business person engages in his professional or commercial activity in the state of the ordinary place of residence of the consumer, or